slamora/brackets-wiki/Extension-Dependencies.md

 With a central extensions repository, we can take this a step farther.
 Extension developers would not specify which version of Brackets their extensions are compatible with.
 The repository would keep track of the information for everyone.

+> (pf) I think we should still let authors explicitly set a max if they want to -- if a dev _wants_ to be conscientious, we might as well accept their input.

 Here's an example to show the idea:

 * I publish an extension called WriteMyCodeForMe.
 Brackets 0.20 is the current version at the time.